ThomasVrancken/info9023-mlops/directed_work/05_gcp/README.md

 Submit the following on **Gradescope**:
 1. The URL of your deployed Cloud Run service in a `.txt` file.
 2. A `curl` command (or screenshot) showing a successful prediction request to your deployed API.
+3. Put these 2 files in a zip archive and submit to Gradescope.

 > Thanks to [scaling to zero](https://cloud.google.com/run/docs/about-instance-autoscaling), your app will not consume resources when there is no traffic, so you can leave it running without significant cost.
 Still, remember to clean up your resources (Section 5) once grading is complete.